untapped-inc/sema-docs/docs/deploying-to-production.md

     `APPNAME` is the internal name the Android application will use for the app.

     `ON-SCREEN APP NAME` is the name the user will see on the screen once the app is installed on the device.
-Notice it's between quotes while `APPNAME` is not, the on-screen name can have spaces while the internal name cannot. i.e.:
+Notice how it's between quotes while `APPNAME` is not, the on-screen name can have spaces while the internal name cannot. i.e.:

     ```
     yarn rename JIBUPOS "SEMA Jibu"